-- Judge Amy Gray, Judging Amy Season 6

 Because that's what Maxine does: she lectures; she imposes her judgments on others.
 But this new Maxine also knows when she's gone too far, and when Amy, unwilling to let the subject go, asks, "Do you think the McGuinns were as happy as they seemed?", Maxine chooses her words carefully, even though there's no good answer: "Uh..
 She cheated.
 He drank.
 They stayed together for the sake for the children."
 But eager to give her daughter some semblance of the answer she wants, she adds with assurance, "Nice house, though."

 Amy and Maxine's positive attitude proves infectious.
-Amy is meeting Graciela weekly in her chambers, as substitute for a shuttered anti-gang program (her "creative sentencing" in action); she asks her if she has any dreams, and when Graciela clams up, Amy shares her own: "My dream is to have a home where everybody I love could grow up and grow old: happy, health and safe."
+Amy is meeting Graciela weekly in her chambers, as substitute for a shuttered anti-gang program (her "creative sentencing" in action); she asks her if she has any dreams, and when Graciela clams up, Amy shares her own: "My dream is to have a home where everybody I love could grow up and grow old: happy, healthy and safe."
 When Graciela rejects it ("That's a stupid dream"), Amy retorts, without embarrassment or apology, "Well, that's all I got.
 How about you?"
 And Graciela flashes a momentary smile as she sheepishly admits, "I guess the same thing."

 Meanwhile, Vincent is engaged in a sort of urban romantic comedy, one that plays to Dan Futterman's puppy-dog charm.
 Here's Vincent and his supervisor Crystal (in executive story editor Christopher Ambrose's "You Don't Know Me") advising a young girl how to survive on her own, never realizing they're turning into a Thirties screwball couple: